 9. Opt for an alternate route

-Homeschool students know, better than most, that one size does not fit all.
+One size does not fit all.
 Some students may not wish to attend college and opt to build their careers in a different way.
 Programs like UnCollege provide students with the opportunity to explore their passions and interests, build a skill set that compliments those passions, and gain experience where they put their skills to work in an internship environment.
 Other students may enter the workforce after high school based on their experience and work samples alone.

 The bottom line